-After Police Find Meth On A Man Attacked By An Axe, He Claims A Ghost Planted It On Him
+After Police Find Meth On A Man Attacked By An Ax, He Claims A Ghost Planted It On Him

 Per Knoe 8 News, authorities also found a gram of meth on Auttenberry.

-When the authorities started interrogating Auttenberry and asked him about the meth, he said the “intruders or a ghost planted the meth”.
+When the authorities started interrogating Auttenberry and asked him about the meth, he said the “intruders or a ghost planted the meth.”

 According to Auttenberry’s arrest report, as cited by the River 105.9 Radio,